Azure/azureml-examples/CONTRIBUTING.md

 * no azureml-* code in training scripts
 * every directory needs a good README.md
 * add metadata to all .ipynb files for generating the contents table in the README.md (see [readme.py](readme.py) for details)
+* notebooks can be re-run without failing in less than 10 minutes

 To pass all checks, ensure you: